mrniket/Swift-Collections/README.md

 This code is licensed under the standard MIT license.

-If you find bugs or ways to improve this code, please file a bug or pull request so everyone can benifit.
+If you find bugs or ways to improve this code, please file a bug or pull request so everyone can benefit.